abenslive/pet-update/README.md

 #------------------------For PET lover who likes to get update---------------------
-  1. Pet lovers needs to Signup and login to the system
+  1. Pet lovers needs to Signup before login to the system
-  2. they can view list of channels and Join channel or unscubscribe from the channel
+  2. they can view list of channels and they Join any channel or unscubscribe from the channel

+  Test link --- moneyblizz.com